kiba/Writings/for_science/chp27_epilogue.md

 **October 13, 2016**
 **Captain Kobayashi**

 There was no question where Kobayashi was right now.
 She was in jail, wearing a prison uniform, doing useful busywork, listening to the television as it babbled on about the latest news about the outside world.
-That was the outcome of the criminal trial she endured.
+The judge had deemed her guilty, and this was the result.

-Things were going to change rapidly for the next twenty years, and she won't be there to participate in it.
+There's no doubt in her mind that the world, or the multiverse, will change rapidly for the next twenty years, and beyond that if new realities are continuing to be discovered.
+Her regret that she won't be there to participate in it.
 It's all out of her hand.
 Part of her felt relieved.
 She won't have to make the hard decisions.
 Captain Seii will, if he managed to hold on to power.

 Sadly, her friend Ochiai wasn't allowed to serve his sentence with her.
-The court deemed that her and Ochiai were too dangerous to serve together.
+The court deemed that Ochiai and herself were too dangerous to serve together.
 At least his sentence was much shorter than her, with only seven years.

-But she was alone.
+But there will be no other prisoners with her.
+She will be completely alone in her experience.

 Even her jail cell seemed barren of decoration.
 There were very few personal artifacts.

 Sidonia reserved imprisonment only for the most serious of crimes.
 Murder certainly qualified for it, but there were only a few over the centuries.
 In fact, she was the only one housed at cellblock A in decades.

-The guards who worked there weren't certainly career correctional officers.
+The guards who worked there weren't certainly career correctional officers, given that imprisonment was astonishingly rare.
 They were psychologists and therapists, the only companions in this prison, at least until...

 The door slid open.
 "You got visitor!"
 Today was visitation day.